-The KGA conducts eight state wide championship, six one day events, and a number of qualifiers for USGA Championships.
-While the Kentucky Amateur is for the top golfers, all other championships are for golfers of multiple skill level
+The KGA conducts ten state wide championships, ten one day events, and a number of qualifiers for USGA Championships.
+While the Kentucky Amateur is for the top golfers, all other championships are for golfers of multiple skill level.

 Rules of Golf

 KGA staff is available to assist clubs and individual members with Rules of Golf questions, and conducts Rules of Golf workshops throughout Kentucky each year.

 The KGA annually awards the J.W.
 Janes Award, Colonel Lee Reed Award, Harreld Kirkpatrick Award, and Uncle Joe Dickson Award.
 Information on each of the awards may be found on the links shown below:

 J.W.
 Janes Award – Contributions to Amateur golf

 Colonel Lee Reed Award – Low Junior at Ky Amateur

 Harreld Kirkpatrick Award – Low Senior at Ky Amateur